Going Green with Glamour at Guatemala’s Lake Atitlan

 What I do know for sure is that I’ve never seen anything else quite like it…oh, and that I paid $3 to take a picture of it (how do you not take a picture of that?).

-At this point I was walking distance from the dock and wanted to wind my way through the market stalls and do a little shopping.
-It was a gorgeous sunny day and I was thrilled to be getting some great pictures.
-After strolling around for a while, I headed back to the dock for the trip back to the lodge.
+At this point, I’m walking distance from the dock and want to wind my way through the market stalls and do a little shopping.
+It’s a gorgeous sunny day and I’m thrilled to be getting some great pictures.

-We met for drinks in the rooftop lounge and talked for hours before ultimately heading to the restaurant to continue our chat over dinner.
-Between the three of us, there were lots of travel tales to tell.
-Both Mayah and Jeffro backpacked extensively all over the world before they met and settled here so we shared some war stories and had a very enjoyable evening.
+Between the three of us, there are lots of travel tales to tell.
+Both Mayah and Jeffro backpacked extensively all over the world before they met and settled here.
+So we share some war stories and enjoy a fun evening.

 Spa Treatments at Laguna Lodge